erichosick/sqlpm/packages/sqlpm/README.md

 ### Dependencies

 **sqlpm** leverages the dependency features of JavaScript package managers.
 This means that you can create dependencies between different **sqlpm** projects.
-With this, you can manage and organize your SQL scripts in a more efficient manner.
+With this, you can manage and organize your SQL scripts in a more efficient manner .